 Peanut oil tastes best but if you have people with allergies safflower or canola will work well.

-Boil or Par Cook your Potatoes
+Par Boil your Potatoes

 The worst thing for fry lovers is a crispy fried outside and an undercooked center.
 If you’ve ever ordered steak fries and left with a massive feeling of disappointment, you know what I mean.